isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-ceiling/index.md

 Notably, Fuji Mite produces minimal noise when painting and comes with unique spray patterns for optional selection - [decorating your home](https://www.housebeautiful.com/home-remodeling/diy-projects/g1242/quick-easy-home-decorating-ideas-0612/).

-Pros: - It is simple to assemble and disassemble - Comes with an impressive pattern control knob - Has non-bleed turbine spray gun - Fitted with noise reduction rugged casing - Has high paint transfer efficiency - Can reach high ceiling - long hosepipe 25 feet length - Can be used for low to high viscosity paint - Has versatile 4-stage motor turbine
+Pros:
+- It is simple to assemble and disassemble
+- Comes with an impressive pattern control knob
+- Has non-bleed turbine spray gun
+- Fitted with noise reduction rugged casing
+- Has high paint transfer efficiency
+- Can reach high ceiling
+- long hosepipe 25 feet length
+- Can be used for low to high viscosity paint
+- Has versatile 4-stage motor turbine

+Cons:
-Cons: - May be slightly heavy for some users - Slightly expensive - No base wheels for pull motion
+- May be slightly heavy for some users

-> See Also: > WAGNER FLEXIO 3000
+- Slightly expensive
+- No base wheels for pull motion

 ###  [2.
 Graco Magnum 262805 X7 Cart Airless Paint Sprayer](https://www.amazon.com/dp/B0026SSW8G/?tag=p-policy-20)